-Within five (5) days of receipt of the grievance by the supervisor, the supervisor and the bargaining agent shall make every reasonable effort to resolve the grievance.
-If unresolved within five (5) days, the grievance shall be presented in writing to the personnel office where an attempt shall be made to resolve the grievance in ten (10) days.
-The personnel office shall have ten (10) days from the date of the meeting with the bargaining agent to respond to the grievance in writing.
+Within ten (10) days of receipt of the grievance by the Director of the Department, the Director and the bargaining agent shall make every reasonable effort to resolve the grievance.
+If unresolved within ten (10) days, the grievance may be presented in writing to the personnel office.
+The personnel officer shall have ten (10) days from receipt of the grievance to respond to the bargaining agent in writing.